 Darrell West of the Brookings Institute notes that “Business used to restrict itself to economic issues but they’re now seeing the importance of other kinds of issues.
 When you get major companies weighing in about the possible negative impact, that makes a big difference.”

 And corporations can make a big political difference.
-Even though civil rights groups and more progressive politicians and business organizations may object to discriminatory legislation, in the end it is the financial implications of the decision that made the difference.
+Civil rights groups and more progressive politicians and business organizations may object to discriminatory legislation.
+However, in the end, it is the financial implications of the decision that made the difference.
 In 2010, when Arizona passed a controversial immigration bill that sought to identify and deport undocumented aliens, companies and trade associations moved their annual conferences out of the state.
 Arizona businesses, dependent on tourism, don’t want to suffer another boycott over this new issue.

 For years, we have been saying that companies have to stand for more than the goods and services they provide.
 It’s taken the transparency of the information revolution, and the speed and ubiquity of the communications revolution, to magnify corporate reputation to the point where, if they don’t take a stand, they are viewed as condoning discriminatory political decisions.
 Now they have to safeguard the civil rights of all parts of their community if they want their continued business!

 People have expectations about the brands with which they choose to do business.
 They see them as having an unspoken promise of fair play.
 Break that promise and you hurt sales, it’s that simple.
 The time and effort corporations have spent developing a “good guy” brand image can suddenly backfire into a “bad guy” image.
 The sheer power of the brand image is a double-edged sword.
 Now that people realize they vote with their purchases, brand image, and even implied brand promise, go right to the bottom line!